 Whereas with General Scott’s plan for a more peaceful resolution to the rebellion, General Grant, General Sherman and the other Union commanders accomplished virtually the same things as the Anaconda plan proposed.
 The main difference being brutal combat and many casualties on both sides.

-The original plan was a failure, as it was never given the support it required to succeed.
-However in the end, the general framework of the plan was a contributing factor that brought about the end of the Civil War.
+The original strategic plan was a failure, as it was never given the support it required to succeed.
+However in the end, the general framework of the plan was a major contributing factor that brought about the surrender of the Confederacy and the end of the American Civil War.